 Charlestowne Mall - The Quad St. Charles

 The Krausz Companies have advised the City that they remain fully committed to the redevelopment of The Quad.
-Von Maur, Carson Pirie Scott, Kohl’s and Classic Cinemas will continue to anchor the center.
-Additionally, Krausz Companies have partnered with the MG Herring Group and Tricom Real Estate Group to strengthen the development and leasing team.
-The leasing team is working full time with prospective and interested tenants for the mall.
+Von Maur, Carson Pirie Scott and Classic Cinemas will continue to anchor the center.
+Carson Pirie Scott and Classic Cinemas are both planning renovations.

 About the Project: